scc365/tutorial-mininet/README.md

 The topology provided is very minimal, containing only a single connected host and switch.
 Most topologies are far larger, so the given topology is of little use.
 In this stage you should attempt the 2 tasks presented to extend the topology with more nodes and switches.

-> 💡 **Tip:** after each run of `mn`, run the command `sudo mn -c` to perform a cleanup to prevent some unexpected behavior.
+> 💡 **Tip:** after each run of `mn`, run the command `mn -c` to perform a cleanup to prevent some unexpected behavior.
 If using Docker, this is done automatically by the provided base image.

 ### Task 1: More Hosts